True Crime Cases / Emergency Room Spirits

 -----------------------------------------

 In the second half, Dr. Jeff O'Driscoll discussed his observations of souls separating from their bodies at the time of death, a phenomenon known as a "shared-death experience."
 Over the course of his medical career he has witnessed this many times, and his contact with spirits started as early as his teenage years.
 He recalled that one night while driving a Volkswagen too fast down a narrow, winding road, his younger self heard a disembodied voice telling him to slow down.
 "I didn't just hear it — it was like something that wrapped around my soul," he claimed.
 He slowed down just in time to avoid sustaining major injuries as he crashed into an oncoming Cadillac.
 "I think I probably would have died that night if I had not heard that voice," O'Driscoll admitted.
 "I later realized that it was my brother… [who] died in a farm accident a few years before."
 He spoke about the case of Jeff Olson, who survived a terrible car crash that took the lives of his wife Tamara and one of his sons.
 Tamara's spirit appeared in the emergency room, thanking O'Driscoll for caring for her family.
-He relayed that when Olson regained consciousness, he told of how his soul rose up above the scene of the wreck and encountered his wife's departing spirit.
+He relayed that when Olson regained consciousness, he detailed how his soul rose up above the scene of the wreck and encountered his wife's departing spirit.
 Tamara told him he had to go back and raise their other son, who miraculously survived the accident.

 His gift has been met with skepticism from some of his medical colleagues, but O'Driscoll believes he is more in tune with the spirit world than others at the hospitals where he has worked.
 "Sometimes we can be more receptive, more open," he said.
 "We can invite that experience into our life."
 He also noted how people who work in assisted-living facilities are more familiar with these sightings.
 O'Driscoll hesitated to share his visions until after he retired.
 "I didn't speak about it for 25 years," he admitted.
 "One day I just had this feeling, a click in my heart, and I understood it was okay to talk about it now."
 Olson told listeners that 4-5 percent of the population have reported a near-death experience, and that possibly as many people have also witnessed a shared-death experience.
 What he's seen has changed his views on the afterlife.
 He now sees the other side as not being about judgment and punishment, but being "all about empathy and love."